QubesOS/qubes-doc/user/hardware/system-requirements.rst

 .. warning::

       Notice: The system requirements on this page are *necessary, but not sufficient*, for Qubes compatibility at a minimal or recommended level.
 In other words, just because a computer satisfies these requirements doesn’t mean that Qubes will successfully install and run on it.
-We strongly recommend consulting the `resources below <#choosing-hardware>`__       when selecting hardware for Qubes.
+We strongly recommend consulting :ref:`user/hardware/system-requirements:choosing hardware` when selecting hardware for Qubes.

 Minimum
 -------